 As a mediator Graham specialises in disputes between shareholders.
 He has developed novel techniques within the field of Interest-Based Mediation which operates beyond the traditional areas of compromise by helping each party to the dispute to consider interests they may have that, whilst peripheral to the main issue, can be affected adversely as a consequence of the dispute not being resolved, no matter what the outcome of the litigation.
 By focusing on identifying all interests, including those not obviously linked, that may be impacted by the continuation of the dispute and examining in detail the potential damage each side may suffer on the absence of agreement, the parties themselves then begin to express their own desire to resolve the matter between themselves.
 In other words, he works to bring the parties to the point where it is they, the parties in dispute, who begin to press for settlement, not the mediator seeking to coax them into it.

 In 2014 Graham was appointed a member of the 12 strong ODR (Online Dispute Resolution) Advisory Group appointed by the Civil Justice Council (a public body established under the Civil Procedure Act 1997 with responsibility for overseeing and co-ordinating the modernisation of the civil justice system of England and Wales) to advise on the role of ODR in a modernised civil justice system for England and Wales.
-More recently he was appointed to the Civil Justice Council’s Working Party on Alternative Dispute Resolution.
+Subsequently he was appointed to the Civil Justice Council’s Working Party on Alternative Dispute Resolution.

-Graham's work in ODR has led to his appointment as a Fellow of the National Center of Technology and Dispute Resolution (NCTDR) at the University of Massachusetts.
-He developed the leading training course in applying technology to ADR and, as such, has trained mediators from over 20 countries as well as developing and delivering a course for the Milan Chamber of Arbitration and for the UK Ministry of Justice.
+Graham's work in ODR has led to his appointment as a Fellow of the National Center of Technology and Dispute Resolution (NCTDR) at the University of Massachusetts and a Board Member of the International Council for Online Dispute Resolution (www.ICODR.org) .
+He developed the leading training course in applying technology to ADR (www.ODRtraining.com) and, as such, has trained mediators from over 20 countries as well as developing and delivering a course for the Milan Chamber of Arbitration and for the UK Ministry of Justice.

-He was the co-author of the European chapter in “Online Dispute Resolution: Theory and Practice” and which was published in 2010 (Eleven Publishing - ISB 9490947253), and has been described as "a state-of-the-art overview and assessment of the status quo and future of the Online Dispute Resolution (ODR) field."
+Graham was the co-author of the European chapter in “Online Dispute Resolution: Theory and Practice” and which was published in 2010 (Eleven Publishing - ISB 9490947253), and has been described as "a state-of-the-art overview and assessment of the status quo and future of the Online Dispute Resolution (ODR) field."